-Our results here, together with our proof that a single ancilla weakly coupled to a multi-mode system allows for universal control, present an efficient method for control of modules with few modes.
+Our findings serve as a proof-of-principle demonstration that a single ancilla weakly coupled to a multi-mode system is sufficient for achieving universal control, offering an efficient method for controlling modules with few modes.
+Additionally, we show that the cross-talk between these modes can be significantly reduced without compromising the gate speed, thanks to the implementation of our CNOD method.
 This creates a path to efficient multi-mode continuous variable encoding~\cite{royer2022encoding}.
 Extending beyond a few modes could be achieved by coupling such modules through a control bus and additional coupling elements~\cite{zhou2021modular}.
 Overall our approach can help reduce hardware overhead for Bosonic encoding.